boyko11/ML-Notes/ML.md

 ## Comp Learning Theory

+* Sample Compexity - the fewer samples an algo it needs in order to generalize effectively, the better it is at learning
+* Defining Inductive Learning:
+	* Learning From Examples
+	* Probability of successfull training - 1 - delta
+	* Number of examples to train on - m
+	* Complexity of hypo class - comlexity of H
+	* Accuracy to which target concept is approximated - epsilon
+	* Manner in which training examples presented - batch(here are all training samples)/online(here's one example - give me a label, there's another one...)
+	* Manner in which training examples selected
+		* Learner asks teacher - here is X, teacher responds with c(X)
+		* Teacher chooses Xs and their corresponding c(X) and gives them to the Learner
+		* Fixed Distribution - x, c(x) chosen from D by nature
+		* Evil worst distribution

+	* The teacher could tell the learner to ask the only question that matters - e.g. IS the person Charles Isbell? - learner turns around and asks, teacher responds with an 'Yes'
+	* Teacher has the advantage of knowing the answer
+	* If the Learner initiates to exchange(hey teacher, what's the label for x), the learner needs a question that elminates as many hypotheses as possible. similar to DT, find the question that splits the labels best - log(n)
+	* Back to Teacher providing questions - there usually is a constraint, you can't just provide the ultimate question
+	* k-bit input strings, if attribute can take on 3 possible values - 3^k possible hypos
+	* the teacher can give some positive examples, which would help the learner detrmine what's irrelevant - bit indices that differ are irrelevant
+	* the the teacher can provide some negative examples - which help the learner finalize what is relevant - try flipping each bit fro the bits you currently consider relevant - if the label doesn't change - the attribute is relevant
+	* Learner with constraint queries - in the worst case, you'd have to enumerate all possible hypos before finding the only one correct one -  for a k-bit string there are 2^k possible ones.
+The learner is linear in the |H|, but exponential in K
+	* Learner with mistake bounds

 * Consistent Learner - learner consistent with the data - learned to produce the the training labels
 * Version Space - all the hypotheses consistent with the training data(all the correct hypotheses with respect to the training data)
 * True error vs Training error